 As the farm expands, we plan to set up composting and worm farm demonstrations, grow more seasonal produce, create an orchard and establish kids’ programs.

 To complete the paddock-to-plate loop, we are also working on setting up a weekly farmers’ market.
 While we have no plans to keep large animals here permanently, we are considering housing chickens and bees in the future.

-If you like to get your hands dirty, there will be one-off and weekly or fortnightly volunteering opportunities in early 2018.
+If you like to get your hands dirty, farm volunteer sessions are on Wednesdays and every second Saturday.
+Registration is essential and you’re welcome to come along to one or as many sessions as you like.
 You can help with watering, weeding, plant care, plant propagation, potting and more.

 Or if you’re more of a people-person and like to be outdoors, you can assist with educational events or at the future farmers’ market.